 That’s all you have to do to buy individual stocks.

 How Much Should You Invest In Stocks?

-Now that you’re convinced that you should be investing, how much should you be investing?
+Now that you’re convinced you should be investing, how much should you invest?

-There are lots of different answers when it comes to the question of how much people should be investing.
+There are many different answers regarding the question of how much people should be investing.
 Our go-to answer is 20%, which sounds like a lot, but that 20% encompasses several things.

 Firstly, it’s 20% of your net income, not gross.
 And any money you’re not spending counts whether you’re saving that money in a savings account for your emergency fund, contributing to your 401k, 529 Plan, or HSA, or buying individual stocks.

 If you have high-interest debt, like credit card debt, this doesn’t apply to you.
 Over time, on average, you can expect to make conservatively, 7% a year on your investments.

 The average interest rate on a credit card is in the mid-teens.
 So when you carry credit card debt, you’re paying more in interest than you could make by investing.